Non-collapsing volume estimate for local K\"ahler metrics in big cohomology classes: Regularization of functions in complex Sobolev spaces

 \section{Regularization of functions in complex Sobolev spaces}

 Let $(X,\omega)$ be a compact K\"ahler manifold of dimension $n$.
-Let $W^{1,2}(X)$ be the Sobolev space of Borel measurable functions $u$ on $X$ such that $u$ and $\nabla u$ are square-integrable functions with respect to measure $\omega^n$.
-We denote by $W^{1,2}_*(X)$ the set of function $u$ in $W^{1,2}(X)$ such that there exists a closed positive $(1,1)$-current $T$ such that
+Let $W^{1,2}(X)$ be the Sobolev space of Borel measurable functions $u$ on $X$ such that $u$ and $\nabla u$ are square-integrable functions with respect to the measure $\omega^n$.
+We denote by $W^{1,2}_*(X)$ the set of functions $u$ in $W^{1,2}(X)$ such that there exists a closed positive $(1,1)$-current $T$ such that